EBolinVA/PyBer_Analysis/README.md

 Based on the results of 2019 PyBer rideshare analysis showing overall higher revenue in urban areas, and lower ride count but higher average fares in rural areas, here are three recommendations for PyBer:

-- Increase the number of drivers in rural areas to meet ride demand
-    - Average fare per ride, and average fare per driver in rural areas is higher than both urban and suburban areas.
-Increasing rural area drivers will meet demand during peaks in ride-share business.

 - Increase fare for rides in urban areas.
     - Demand for rides in urban areas is evident with % Total Rides by City Type.
     - Average Fares per driver is lowest in urban areas, so increasing the fare will encourage drivers to make more trips, earning them more pay.

+- Decrease the fares for rides in rural areas to incentivize riders to use the service
+    - Average fare per ride, and average fare per driver in rural areas is higher than both urban and suburban areas.
+Offering special fares to riders will increase ridership and revenue in the rural areas.

 - Consider analyzing pay per mile in each area.
     - A close look at pay structure might lead to equalizing pay per mile across city types.